pensjonatus/flash-fiction/blog/homeless-guys-chocolates.md

 ---
-title: "Homeless Guy's Chocolates"
+title: Homeless Guy's Chocolates
 date: '2015-08-18'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I was taking the morning train to work.
 It was pretty empty at this hour, so I